 Over many years Ryan Carlisle Thomas has acted in proceedings involving demarcation disputes between unions and in disputes within unions.

-RCT has acted in the full range of issues arising under the Fair Work Act, the Workplace Relations Act and predecessor acts, including:
+Ryan Carlisle Thomas has acted in the full range of issues arising under the Fair Work Act 2009, the Workplace Relations Act 1996 and predecessor Acts, including:

 The firm acted for the then Royal Australian Nursing Federation in the long running proceedings directed to securing federal awards for nurses.
 These proceedings commenced in 1983 and continued in various forms for over a decade and involved the making of federal awards in all States, including Victoria at the time of the Kennett Government.

-The Trade Practices Act 1974 (repealed) now Consumer and Competition Act), by Section 45D prohibited two persons acting in concert from hindering or preventing a third person from acquiring or supplying good or services from or to a fourth person, where the first two persons were not an employee of the target.
+The Trade Practices Act 1974 (repealed) (now Competition and Consumer Act 2010), by Section 45D prohibited "two persons acting in concert from hindering or preventing a third person from acquiring or supplying good or services from or to a fourth person, where the first two persons were not an employee of the target".
 This section was a weapon favoured by employers in industrial disputes featuring boycotts.
-In one such s45D case involving the firm the various applications by the parties were described by the Court as “further battles in a campaign of trench warfare”.
+In one such case involving the firm, the various applications by the parties were described by the Court as “further battles in a campaign of trench warfare”.
 Ryan Carlisle Thomas has frequently represented unions and individuals involved in these applications.
 Such applications by employers have often been accompanied by claims involving the commission of the industrial torts of conspiracy and interference with contractual relations.
 The firm has also accordingly acted in those matters.

-RCT has an active practice associated with the racing industry and acts for both jockeys and the Australian Jockey's Association.
-As part of that practice it has conducted litigation on behalf of racehorse owners, including the "Sound Action" proceedings.
+Ryan Carlisle Thomas also assists members of the National Union of Workers with workplace injury and other legal matters and has an active practice associated with the racing industry, acting for both jockeys and the Australian Jockey's Association.
+As part of that practice, the firm has conducted litigation on behalf of racehorse owners, including the "Sound Action" proceedings.

-Ryan Carlisle Thomas has been a pioneer in representing victims of sexual and institutional abuse and is an advocate for the rights of children abused while in care.
-Since 2004, the firm has represented clients throughout Australia seeking justice and compensation for abuse they have suffered.
+Ryan Carlisle Thomas has been a pioneer in representing victims of sexual and institutional abuse and is an advocate for the rights of those abused whilst children in care.
+Since 1989, the firm has represented clients throughout Australia seeking justice and compensation for abuse they have suffered.

 Claims of sexual abuse are notoriously difficult to prosecute.
 RCT was the first law firm to devise and negotiate a protocol with the State of Victoria for out-of-court settlement of claims for compensation.
 This protocol helps claimants pursue compensation and statements of apology, which could otherwise be strenuously resisted in the courts.
-The protocol has been adopted by all State Government departments, the Uniting and Anglican Churches, as well as the Salvation Army.
+The protocol was adopted by all State Government departments and the Uniting and Anglican Churches, as well as the Salvation Army.

 Payouts have also been secured under the various redress schemes operating in Western Australia, Queensland, Tasmania, and overseas in Ireland.
 The firm lobbied hard along with other advocacy groups such as COIN to establish the landmark Royal Commission into Institutional Responses to Child Sexual Abuse in 2013.